vmallet/ida-plugins/README.md

 * [MazeWalker](https://github.com/0xPhoeniX/MazeWalker): Toolkit for enriching and speeding up static malware analysis.
 MazeWalker’s goal is to reduce malware analysis time by automating runtime data collection and better visualization eventually helping a researcher to concentrate on static analysis and less on its dynamic part.

-* [MC68K Processor Model Extension](https://github.com/LucienMP/idapro_m68k): This is a sample plugin for extending gdb support for step-over for the M68K, and to enable type information support so you can press "y" on functions and have the parameters propagate inside and back out of the function.

 * [MicroAVX](https://github.com/gaasedelen/microavx): An AVX Lifter for the Hex-Rays Decompiler.
 It adds partial support for a number of common instructions from Intel's Advanced Vector Extensions (AVX).
 This plugin demonstrates how the Hex-Rays microcode can be used to lift and decompile new or previously unsupported instructions.

-* [mipslocalvars](https://github.com/devttys0/ida/tree/master/plugins/mipslocalvars): Names stack variables used by the compiler for storing registers on the stack, simplifying stack data analysis (MIPS only)
+* [mipslocalvars](https://github.com/devttys0/ida/tree/master/plugins/mipslocalvars): Names stack variables used by the compiler for storing registers on the stack, simplifying stack data analysis (MIPS only).

 * [mipsrop](https://github.com/devttys0/ida/tree/master/plugins/mipsrop):
   * Allows you to search for suitable ROP gadgets in MIPS executable code
-  * Built-in methods to search for common ROP gadgets
+  * Built-in methods to search for common ROP gadgets.

 * [mkYARA IDA Plugin](https://github.com/fox-it/mkYARA): IDA plugin to easily create YARA signatures with mkYARA.

 * [MrsPicky](https://github.com/patois/mrspicky): An IDAPython decompiler script that helps auditing calls to the memcpy() and memmove() functions.

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.

+* [msp430emu](https://github.com/cseagle/msp430emu): An msp430 emulator plugin for Ida Pro.

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.